python/cpython/Doc/library/glob.rst

    symlinks are included in the results (as in the shell).

    If *recursive* is true, the pattern "``**``" will match any files and zero or more directories and subdirectories.
-If the pattern is followed by a ``os.sep``, only directories and subdirectories match.
+If the pattern is followed by an ``os.sep``, only directories and subdirectories match.

    .. note::